Amunet: Cult becomes localized

+Amunet appears most frequently alongside ithyphallic forms of Amun such as Amenope or Amun-Min-kamutef and never appears in temple scenes together with Khonsu or any other child gods.
+Thus while Amun, Mut and Khonsu form the classic Theban triad, Amunet only accompanies Amun.
 In the Festival Hall of Thutmose III (c.
 1479–1425 BC), Amunet is shown with the fertility god Min while leading a row of deities to visit the king in the anniversary celebration.
+Amunet is mythologically regarded as the mother-wife of Amun-Min, which is also indicated by his title “bull of his mother”.
+Inscriptions from Karnak describe the goddess as „the mother together with the father in the beginning“ and as the embodiment of the primordial Lotus which gave birth to the sun god.
+Amunet is also less frequently referred to as Amun's daughter or sister-wife in Karnak.

 In spite of Amunet's stable position as a local goddess of Egypt's most important city, her cult began to have very little following outside the Theban region that developed into a dominant religious center for the unified country.

 Amunet was depicted as a woman wearing the Deshret "Red Crown of Lower Egypt" and carrying a staff of papyrus—as in her colossal statue placed during the reign of Tutankhamun (c.
 1332–1323 BC) into the Record Hall of Thutmose III at Karnak.
 The reason for this iconography is uncertain.
 At that time, the cult of Amun was being restored after being displaced by worship of Aten during the reign of Akhenaten.